johnpeart/johnpeart.github.io/src/posts/blogpost/2020-12-31-setting-goals-for-2021.md

 [I achieved the things I set out to do](/2020/12/21/2020-resolutions-review).
 Whilst they may have been small in the grand scheme of things, they were _something_ to achieve even if everything else was falling apart around me.

-It's time to turn the page and set some new goals (and roll over some old ones) for 2021.
+It’s time to turn the page and set some new goals (and roll over some old ones) for 2021.

 ## New goals for 2021